Dynamical quantum ergodicity from energy level statistics: Discussion: Dynamical ergodicity and thermalization

 The connection to ETH emerges if one asks for the matrix elements of these projectors in the energy eigenbasis.
 Let $\lbrace \lvert E_k(m)\rangle\rbrace_{k=0}^{d_m-1}$ be the energy eigenstates contained in $\eshell_{d_m}(m)$, whose form is explicitly known as DFTs of the $\lvert C_k(m)\rangle$.
 Assuming that (in the generic case) each $C_m(A)$ is randomly distributed on $\mathcal{C}(m)$ (so the phases of the DFT can be taken to be random for $1 \ll n_m \ll d_m$), we have

 for some random $d_m \times d_m$ Hermitian matrix $R_{kj}(m)$ with $O(1)$ matrix elements (with weak correlations ensuring $\proj^2 = \proj$).
-On the other hand, the statement of ETH for an $n$-dimensional projector $\proj$ may be motivated by random matrix arguments (e.g. similar to Refs.~\cite{DAlessio2016, subETH}; see also Ref.~\cite{AnzaETH} for a discussion of the role of degenerate projectors), giving
+On the other hand, the statement of ETH for an $n$-dimensional projector $\proj$ may be motivated by random matrix arguments (e.g. similar to Refs.~\cite{DAlessio2016, subETH, pSFF}; see also Ref.~\cite{AnzaETH} for a discussion of the role of highly degenerate projectors), giving

 in the full energy subspace $\eshell_d$.
 We see that Eq.~\eqref{eq:RecurrentProjectorMatrices} and Eq.~\eqref{eq:projectorETH} are guaranteed to agree for $M=1$.
-For $M>1$, the first (diagonal) terms of Eq.~\eqref{eq:RecurrentProjectorMatrices} and \eqref{eq:projectorETH} can only agree through a statistically unlikely coincidence $n_m/d_m = n/d$; even in the rare instance that this holds, the second (fluctuation) term of the former typically has matrix elements of size $O[(\sqrt{M n})/d]$ (or zero when $k,j$ correspond to different $\eshell_{d_m}(m)$), and ETH can be satisfied only for $M=O(1)$.
+For $M>1$, the first (diagonal) terms of Eq.~\eqref{eq:RecurrentProjectorMatrices} and \eqref{eq:projectorETH} can only agree through a statistically unlikely coincidence $n_m/d_m = n/d$; even in the rare instance that this holds, the second (fluctuation) term of the former typically has matrix elements of size $O[(\sqrt{M n})/d]$ (or zero when $k,j$ correspond to different $\eshell_{d_m}(m)$), and ETH can be satisfied only for $M\in O(1)$.

-We have essentially argued, under some simplifications i.e. focusing on DFT bases with typical random parts and diagonal projectors, that generic Poincar\'{e} recurrent projectors satisfy ETH only in an energy subspace that admits an ergodic cyclic permutation (and in somewhat less generic cases, up to a small number $M=O(1)$ of ergodic cyclic permutations).

-The above argument could offer hints towards connecting spectral rigidity and ETH, generally seen as distinct manifestations of random matrix behavior~\cite{DAlessio2016}.
-To do so, it would be necessary to determine if there's any link between a Poincar\'{e} recurrence requirement for the phase space observables considered here (relevant for $t>t_0$ dynamics), and the \textit{local} or few-body observables (relevant for $t<t_0$) that are the subject of conventional ETH~\cite{deutsch1991eth,srednicki1994eth, srednicki1999eth, deutsch2018eth,DAlessio2016, subETH, Nandkishore}.
+We have essentially argued (under some simplifications, e.g. focusing on DFT bases with typical random parts), that a quantum correspondence between dynamical ergodicity (equivalently, spectral rigidity) and thermal ergodicity (essentially, observable-dependent ETH or eigenstate properties) can be established within the framework of cyclic permutations, given a single additional principle to identify physical observables.
+In particular, given Poincar\'{e} recurrence, ETH is satisfied by generic projectors onto ``physical'' phase space regions (which then show quantum analogues of thermal ergodicity and mixing, albeit over long times $t \gg t_{\text{ramp}}$) only if the system is cyclic ergodic in $\Eshell{d}$.
+It would be interesting to see if such an argument can be made more rigorous, and suitably generalized to systems without a classical limit where a similar correspondence between eigenvalue and eigenstate statistics is observed~\cite{DAlessio2016} but not yet understood.
+To do so, it would be necessary to determine if there's any link between a Poincar\'{e} recurrence requirement for the fictitious phase space observables considered here (relevant for $t\gtrsim t_{\text{ramp}}$ dynamics), and the \textit{local} or few-body observables (relevant for $t\lesssim t_{\text{ramp}}$) that are the subject of conventional ETH~\cite{deutsch1991eth,srednicki1994eth, srednicki1999eth, deutsch2018eth,DAlessio2016, subETH, Nandkishore}.